volume-em/empanada/docs/empanada-napari.rst

 3. Click the “Install” button next to the input bar.

 If installation was successful you should see `empanada-napari` in the Plugins menu.
-If you don't see it try restarting napari.
+If you don't see, it try restarting napari.

 If this fails, try installing the plugin with pip::